BNSR-Invariants of Surface Houghton Groups: Subgroups of maximal finiteness length

 These approaches are not immediately available for the surface Houghton group, as there is no inclusion of surfaces which skips over a single genus.
 In fact, in light of the results of \cite{ALM}, if the pure surface Houghton group were to fail to be co-Hopfian, then it must fail either by a non-twist-preserving homomorphism, or by a homomorphism which is not the restriction of a homomorphism on the level of pure mapping class groups.

-All told, we have the following for co-Hopfianness of the asymptotically rigid mapping class group versions of Houghton groups. \begin{theorem} The braided Houghton group $\Br H_{n}$ is not co-Hopfian, and is in fact dis-co-Hopfian. \end{theorem}
+This leaves us with the following question:

 \begin{question} Is the pure surface Houghton group $P\H_{n}$ co-Hopfian?
 If not, is it dis-co-Hopfian? \end{question}